openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

 |LANG| is designed as a part of the modern language manifold.
 To provide an
-efficient and safely executable code, the language takes flexibility and power from TypeScript and its predecessor JavaScript, and the static typing principle from Java and Kotlin.
+efficient and safely executable code, the language takes flexibility and power from |TS| and its predecessor JavaScript, and the static typing principle from Java and Kotlin.

 The overall design keeps the |LANG|’ syntax style similar to that of those